OutSystems/docs-support/src/security/platform-server-hardening.md

 ---
-summary: Guidelines for a secure configuration of the OutSystems Platform.
-Covers user authentication, data encryption, and contact details for the OutSystems security team.
+summary: Explore secure configuration and best practices for OutSystems 11 (O11) Platform Server hardening in this comprehensive guide.
 tags:
 locale: en-us
 guid: 5a5dde81-af90-4f11-be5f-321b0e4b0302